2snEM6/BenefitsCalculator/README.md

 ### Architecture
 The frontend application is build using React and tested using the [Enzyme](https://github.com/airbnb/enzyme) testing library by Airbnb.
-The web application requests the yearly savings value to an API built in [Ruby on Rails 5](https://rubyonrails.org) and tested using TestUnit.
+The web application requests the yearly savings value over web sockets to a web sockets server built with SocketCluster.

 ### Prerequisites